 - Short and fast.
 If walking at a brisk pace for 15-30 minutes fits well with your schedule, look for a dog that does well with short bursts of energy.
 Retrievers and Greyhounds are great dogs for short, fast walks.
 If you’re starting a walking program to help the dog’s health, start at a slower pace for your short walk and gradually build the pace.

 Slow and steady.
 If you like to walk for an hour or more at a time, you’ll need a dog bred for distance work.
-Dogs with wiry builds which are at a healthy weight can handle the longer distances well, such as Jack Russell terriers and Dalmatians.
-If the dog is a bit overweight, start with short distances.
+Dogs with wiry builds at a healthy weight can handle the longer distances well, such as Jack Russell terriers and Dalmatians.
+If the dog is a bit overweight, start with short walks.

 Weighing Other Walking Conditions